Viewing the Conda Environments

 The Installed Conda Environments tab in the Environment Explorer tab lists the conda environments that are currently installed and available to use in your notebook session.

-All new notebook sessions have no conda environments installed so you have to install one of the Data Science conda environments, see Installing Conda Environments in a Notebook Session.
+All new notebook sessions have no conda environments installed so you must install one of the Data Science conda environments, see Installing Conda Environments in a Notebook Session.

 You can also create a conda environment in your notebook session.
 All created conda environments are in the Installed Conda Environments category.